 A term life insurance policy for a cancer survivor will be the most affordable option you have, however it will put a time limit on your coverage.

-If your budget allows, we highly suggest cancer survivor buy a permanent life insurance policy.
+If your budget allows, we highly suggest cancer survivors buy a permanent life insurance policy.

 A permanent life insurance policy will lock in rates and a death benefit for the rest of your life.
 Permanent life insurance policies build up cash value over time, which can be used in the future to pay for medical bills in the event that cancer returns.
 It also allows you to use a portion of the death benefit, in the form of an accelerated benefit rider, if you become terminally ill and your family needs cash.

-We work with an exceptional life insurance company who is willing to offer a graded death benefit life insurance policy for individuals with cancer with payouts of up to $25,000.
-It’s available only for individuals ages 50 to 80 years old.
+We work with several life insurance companies that are willing to offer a graded death benefit life insurance policy for individuals with cancer with payouts of up to $25,000.
+It’s available only for individuals ages 50 to 85 years old.

-Graded death policies pays out the full death benefit, but only after a two-year waiting period has passed since the policy was issued.
-If the policyholder dies before the waiting period is up, the beneficiary will receive back all premiums that were paid in to the policy, plus interest.
+A policy with a graded death benefit will pay out the full death benefit only after a two-year waiting period has passed since the policy was issued.
+If the policyholder dies before the waiting period is up, the beneficiary will receive back all premiums that were paid into the policy, plus 10% interest (depending on carrier).

-Anyone, regardless of the type of cancer you, have or had, can qualify for a graded death benefit life policy.
-We can get you life insurance with cancer, but you will be limited to a $25,000 death benefit.
+Anyone, regardless of the type of cancer you, have, or had, can qualify for a graded death benefit life policy but you will be limited to a $25,000 death benefit.

 Guaranteed issued life insurance policies are for people who now have or have had in the past severe health problems, such as cancer.

-Are their any other options for a cancer patients other than a graded plan?
+Are there any other options for current cancer patients?

 If you currently have an individual term life insurance policy look into your policy conversion options.
 Most term policies come with a conversion option built into the policy.